Grilled Pork Tenderloin

 How to grill pork tenderloin

-Step 2- Marinate the meat.
-Place the trimmed pork tenderloin in a resealable bag, coat it with the marinade, seal it, and refrigerate it for at least 10 minutes or overnight.
+Step 2- Place the trimmed pork tenderloin in a resealable bag.
+Coat it with the marinade, seal it, and refrigerate it for 5 minutes.

-Step 3- Grill the tenderloin.
-Drip off the excess marinade from the tenderloin and place it on a preheated gas grill or charcoal grill.
-Grill the pork for 1 minute on each side (4 minutes total) then 4 minutes on each of the larger sides.
+Step 3- Grill the pork for 1 minute on each side (4 minutes total), then 4 minutes on each of the larger sides.

-Step 4- Rest and serve.
-Insert an instant-read thermometer into the thickest part of the tenderloin to check for your preferred doneness.
+Step 4- Insert an instant-read thermometer into the thickest part of the tenderloin to check for your preferred doneness.
 Once cooked, let it rest for 5 minutes before slicing.

 Arman’s recipe tips